contentful/ui-extensions-sdk/doc/widget-api-frontend.md

 ### `widget.field.getValue(): any`

-Get the current value of the field and locale.
+Gets the current value of the field and locale.
 In the example this would yield `"My Post"`.

 ### `widget.field.setValue(value): Promise<void>`

-Set the value for the field and locale.
+Sets the value for the field and locale.
 The promise is resolved when the change has been acknowledged.
 The type of the value must match the expected field type.
 For example, if the widget is attached to a “Symbol” field you must pass a string.